 “A best seller all her life without the aid of publicity, Heyer never gave an interview and only answered fan letters herself it they had made an interesting historical point.”

 The biographer had access to private papers, correspondence and family archives.
 Hodge details the research Heyer applied to her period and the skill and craft that went into her characters.
 Yet for most of her career, she was dismissed as a light romantic.

 Hodge’s overriding theme is well expressed, I think, in this observation: ” If anyone could make the romantic novel respectable it should have been G. Heyer, unacknowledged moralist and stylist extraordinary.
 It did not happen in her lifetime and she minded, silently .. (yet) ..
 She gave an immense amount of pleasure to all kinds of people, and must have known she did.”

-This book and more about Ms Heyer are at AbeBooks.com, Amazon, and BookDepository.
+The Private World of Georgette Heyer is at Amazon, and BookDepository.
 Thanks for joining the Teddettes as they explore the Regency world of Georgette Heyer.
-Our next post is about the Heyer Heroes. and you might also like to read about Heyer’s style, researches and writing.
+Our next post is about the Heyer Heroes.
+And you might also like to read about Heyer’s style, researches and writing.

 The Tedettes have also read up on Jane Austen of course.
 You might like to read about Lady Susan and Two Hundred Years of Reading Pleasure.
 You can see more of the Tedettes over at Mawson Bear’s own blob, umm, blog.

 You are at Mark’s blog called Baffled Bear Books.
 Mark is a dark coffee tragic and bibliophile as well as the Guardian and blundering typist for Mawson Bear, Ponderer of Baffling Things and one of this bright world’s few published bears.